SonarSource/SonarTS/docs/rules/no-duplicated-branches.md

 ## Exceptions

-Blocks in an `if` chain that contain a single line of code are ignored, as are blocks in a `switc`h statement that contain a single line of code with or without a following break.
+Blocks in an `if` chain that contain a single line of code are ignored, as are blocks in a `switch` statement that contain a single line of code with or without a following break.